catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  +-----------------+--------------------------------------+

-Set your :ref:`DNS Name Servers <name_servers>` variables.
+Next, set your :ref:`DNS Name Server <name_servers>` variables.
 Then create a subnet of the "private-net" network, assigning the appropriate DNS server to that subnet.

 .. code-block:: bash